rubuy-74/feup-ia/proj/docs/checkpoint1.md

 #### Hard Constraints

-+ A router must be placed within the boundaries of the grid
++ A router must be placed within the boundaries of the walls
 + There is no wall inside the smallest enclosing rectangle of a cell with a router and a cell that is covered
 + Routers can only be connected to a cell that is already connected to the fiber backbone
 + The maximum spend on routers and backbone is B